-PRIVATE AND CONFIDENTIAL Name of Key Management Person: Position of Key Management Person: If a transaction has occurred since your last declaration, list details of known close family members, entities that are controlled/jointly controlled by KMP and entities that are controlled/joint controlled by close family members of KMP.
+PRIVATE AND CONFIDENTIAL

+Name of Key Management Person: .....

+Position of Key Management Person: .....

+If a transaction has occurred since your last declaration, list details of known close family members, entities that are controlled/jointly controlled by KMP and entities that are controlled/joint controlled by close family members of KMP.

 Details of Person or Entity Relationship

 Disclosure

-1 ,

-(Full name) (Position)
+(Full name)

+(Position)
-notify that, to the best of my knowledge, information ation and belief,

-Transactions with Council involving myself, clos mation includes all existing and potential Related Party e members of my family, or entities controlled or jointly y, relevant to the financial year.
+notify that, to the best of my knowledge, information and belief, as at the date of this disclosure, the above information includes all existing and potential Related Party Transactions with Council involving myself, close members of my family, or entities controlled or jointly controlled by me or close members of my family, relevant to the ...... financial year.

-Council, which details the meaning of the word d Party Disclosures Policy provided by Warren Shire is "related party", "Related Party Transaction", "close ation to an entity, "control" or "joint control", and the land disclosed.
+I make this disclosure after reading the Related Party Disclosures Policy provided by Warren Shire Council, which details the meaning of the words "related party", "Related Party Transaction", "close members of the family of a person" and, in relation to an entity, "control" or "joint control", and the purposes for which this information will be used and disclosed.

-• d the other permitted recipients specified in Council's register of in relation to me and persons related to specified in that policy.
+I permit the Responsible Accounting Officer and the other permitted recipients specified in Council's Related Party Disclosure Policy to access the register of in relation to me and persons related to me and to use the information for the purposes specified in that policy.

-Signature of named Key Management Person:
+Signature of named Key Management Person: .....

-Datad
+Dated: .....